davidande/FSRM-ANTICRYPTO/README.md

-1- make sure to launch Internet Explorer one time on the server and choose parameters when asked (default works) 2- if you just installed FSRM role, reboot the server
+1- make sure to launch Internet Explorer one time on the server and choose parameters when asked (default works) 2- if you just installed FSRM role, reboot the server 3- fsrmnocrypto does not work on w2019 DC (it's a Microsoft bug.. or limitation)